giacomo-ciro/diffusion-llms/README.md

 ## TO-DO's
 - [ ] Check correctness of `prepare_var_len.py` script (generate dataset of sequences of text + eos + pad.
 The length of the sequences is the same thanks to the pad token, but the underlying content has variable length)
-- [ ] Check correctness of the implmenetation in `model.py` (correct masking, correct loss computation, correct shifting etc)
+- [ ] Check correctness of the implementation in `model.py` (correct masking, correct loss computation, correct shifting etc)
 - [ ] Further pre-train DiffuGPT on the var len dataset
 - [ ] Create `eval.py` script to measure performance on benchmarks (the ones used in DiffuGPT paper, can copy from evaluation script on their github)
 - [ ] Train of dataset of text + mask + eos + mask (to improve eos accuracy)